RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 Talking heads still don’t seem to understand that the Oil prices ain’t rising in a context of falling demand and rising supply and higher stocks.
 What we see for Oil is exactly the opposite.
-Those waiting for a oil bubble like a credit bubble, a housing bubble and/or a real estate bubble are going to be deceived.
+Those waiting for an oil bubble like a credit bubble, a housing bubble and/or a real estate bubble are going to be deceived.

 We have a paradigm shift.
-The misallocation of funds that are the result of Fractional Reserve Banking and creation of money out of thin air are the motor behind the actual and future shortage of liquid energy.
+The misallocation of funds that are the result of Fractional Reserve Banking and the creation of money out of thin air is the motor behind the actual and future shortage of liquid energy.
 Instead of allocating funds to new exploration, drilling and the modernization of refineries, the funds were used to fuel the worldwide Bubbles like those in Real Estate.

 As usual, the political rulers have made it worse than it already was: no licenses were given to built nuclear power stations (today building a nuclear power station costs € 4.3 billion!) and new oil refineries.
 They simply refused to accept the basic reality that one needs to break eggs to make an omelet.
-This is a schoolbook example of MISALLOCATION OF FUNDS: money was pored into ineffective Solar and wind Energy programs...which have recently (2014) been abandoned by Germany, Spain,...
+This is a schoolbook example of MISALLOCATION OF FUNDS: money has poured into ineffective Solar and wind Energy programs...which have recently (2014) been abandoned by Germany, Spain,...

 Chinese sales of automobiles increased by 73% in only one year (November 2009) time.
 These cars all need liquid energy or Oil and as we wrote on many occasions, the East is burning each drop and more the West is saving and there is NO DEMAND DESTRUCTION!.
 China Car Sales Hit 18 Mln in 2010 China's auto industry association said it expects China's 2011 growth rate for auto production and sales to be 10 to 15 percent.
-China saw both its car production and sales breaking 18 million units in 2010, setting a world record, according to the China Association of Automobile Manufactures (CAAM).
+China saw both its car production and sales breaking 18 million units in 2010, setting a world record, according to the China Association of Automobile Manufacturers (CAAM).

 (click on the picture for a slide show on the Chinese energy situation)

-The decrease in consumption by the Western World is burnt by the Middle and Far East. (* global demand increase is 1% per year)
+The decrease in consumption by the Western World is burnt by the Middle and the Far East. (* global demand increase is 1% per year)

 |-270,774,094.10 (neg: new peak!) gallons/day